How China’s synthetic media startup Surreal nabs funding in 3 months – TechCrunch

 What if we no longer needed cameras to make videos and can instead generate them through a few lines of coding?

 Advances in machine learning are turning the idea into a reality.
 We’ve seen how deepfakes swap faces in family photos and turn one’s selfies into famous video clips.
-Now entrepreneurs with AI research background are devising tools to let people generate highly realistic photos, voices, and videos using algorithms.
+Now entrepreneurs with AI research background are devising tools to let people generate highly realistic photos, voices and videos using algorithms.

 One of the startups building this technology is China-based Surreal.
 The company is merely three months old but has already secured a seed round of $2-3 million from two prominent investors, Sequoia China and ZhenFund.
-Surreal received nearly ten investment offers in this round, founder and CEO Xu Zhuo told TechCrunch, as investors jostled to bet on a future shaped by AI-generated content.
+Surreal received nearly 10 investment offers in this round, founder and CEO Xu Zhuo told TechCrunch, as investors jostled to bet on a future shaped by AI-generated content.

-Prior to founding Surreal, Xu spent six years at Snap, building its ad recommendation system, machine learning platform, and AI camera technology.
-The experience convinced Xu that synthetic media would become mainstream because the tool could significantly “lower the cost of content production,” Xu said in an interview from Surreal’s a-dozen-person office in Shenzhen.
+Prior to founding Surreal, Xu spent six years at Snap, building its ad recommendation system, machine learning platform and AI camera technology.
+The experience convinced Xu that synthetic media would become mainstream because the tool could significantly “lower the cost of content production,” Xu said in an interview from Surreal’s 12-person office in Shenzhen.

 Surreal has no intention, however, to replace human creators or artists.
 In fact, Xu doesn’t think machines can surpass human creativity in the next few decades.
 This belief is embodied in the company’s Chinese name, Shi Yun, or The Poetry Cloud.
 It is taken from the title of a novel by science fiction writer Liu Cixin, who tells the story of how technology fails to outdo the ancient Chinese poet Li Bai.